 - charge unrealistically low prices which may drive competitors out of the market

 - force certain trading conditions on your business partners.

 If you come across business practices that might restrict competition, you can report them.
 If the situation is specific and limited to the country or area where you live, or involves no more than 3 other EU countries, start by contacting your national competition authority.

 If you are unsure about the problem, you can contact the European Commission at: firstname.lastname@example.org or write to:

 European Commission, Directorate General for Competition

 If you think your company is involved in a cartel or other activity restricting competition, you should know that the first company to submit evidence of a cartel may receive total immunity from fines! (see the leniency programme).

 Initial contact with the European Commission should be made by fax to +32 2 2994585 or by telephone to +32 2 2984190 or +32 2 2984191.

-Companies of a certain size doing business in the EU and wishing to merge must ask the European Commission for approval - irrespective of where their headquarters are located.
+Companies of a certain size (starting at EUR 2.5 billion of combined aggregate worldwide turnover) doing business in the EU and wishing to merge must ask the European Commission for approval - irrespective of where their headquarters are located.
 Approval of the merger will depend on the market share that the merged company would have in the EU.
 Mergers between small businesses are not usually restricted.

 The EU rules generally prohibit state aids (which take various forms such as grants, interest and tax relief, loan guarantees) because they risk putting certain businesses at an advantage over their competitors, thereby distorting competition.